Reference · Ottawa 2026 by-law & Toronto 569-2013

-Short notes on what the N-codes usually imply.
+Short notes on what the codes usually imply.
 It’s orientation only—your parcel string, overlays, and exceptions still run the show.

 Look up your lot in the tool →